|

 "A man ought to read just as his

-The opinions are those of the web site author alone unless otherwise
+the book is all about.
+The opinions are mine alone unless otherwise

 noted.
 Those who may